marshallw0706/CEN3031-Project/Sprint2.md

 # Front-End:

-	Updated login/sign up pages and made sure they were connected with each other
+	Updated login/sign up pages and made sure they were connected with each other.
+We also made sure to connect the back end

+	with the front end for the login pages.
+Now when a user signs up or logins in, this information is stored in the back end.

-	Added a new ‘user profile’ page wheres users can view their profile and will eventually be able to edit and share it
+	Added a new ‘user profile’ page wheres users can view their profile and will eventually be able to edit and share it.
+There

+	is a place for a user to upload a photo as well.

-	A page with a navigation bar was created so that users can easily access other parts of the application
+	A single page application with a navigation bar was created so that users can easily access other parts of the application.
+The

+	navigation bar will allow users to go to the home, profile, explore, and post part of the application.
+In this sprint, users

+	can click between each tab and a small description of what they will hold in the future is provided.
+A logo was also added

+	to the navigation bar.
+A component and route was declared for each of the tabs on the navigation bar.

 	Cypress Test - For this sprint the test focused on ensuring that each of our pages were loading in correctly.

-	Unit Test -
+(The test itself was

+	shown in the video)

+	Unit Test - Below is the unit tests that were created for the front end.
+They are shown in greater detail in the video.
+All

+	of these tests passed with no failures.

+	This tests whether or not the app runs (Provided by Angular automatically)

+	  it('should create the app', () => {
+    		const fixture = TestBed.createComponent(AppComponent);
+   		const app = fixture.componentInstance;
+    		expect(app).toBeTruthy();
+  	  });

+	  This tests if the side bar was created.
+This is done in each one of the components  (Provided by Angular automatically)

+	  it('should create', () => {
+    		expect(component).toBeTruthy();
+          );

+	 This tests if when the profile tab is clicked the messsage displayed shows

+ 	 it("testing header", ()=>{
+    		const data=fixture.nativeElement;
+   		expect(data.querySelector(".content").textContent).toContain("This is the users profile page") })

+	 This tests if when the post tab is clicked the messsage displayed shows

+	 it("testing header", ()=>{
+    		const data=fixture.nativeElement;
+   	 	expect(data.querySelector(".content").textContent).toContain("Here users will be able to post/upload music")
+	  })

+        This tests if when the home tab is clicked the messsage displayed shows

+    	it("testing header", ()=>{
+   		 const data=fixture.nativeElement;
+    		 expect(data.querySelector(".content").textContent).toContain("This is the home page.
+Users will be able to see things 				         posted from people they follow.")
+ 	 })

+   	This tests if when the explore tab is clicked the messsage displayed shows

+    	it("testing header", ()=>{
+    		const data=fixture.nativeElement;
+    		expect(data.querySelector(".content").textContent).toContain("This explore page holds posts/music from other artists 		     that 	          they do not follow")
+ 	 })

 # Backend: